tjnull/TJ-JPT/README.md

 to be able to suit my needs when I am on engagements.

 ## A Word of Advice:

-This template contains a variety of tools, commands, and resources that I reference from to use for certain cases when I am on a engagement.
-However, it is important that you learn about these tools and understand the references are being used!
+This template contains a variety of tools, commands, and resources that I reference from to use for certain cases when I am on an engagement.
+However, it is important that you learn about these tools and understand the references being used!
 Take some time to look over the resources I put in before you start running these tools or commands blindly.
-If the tool or command does not work the way it should, then take a step back and troubleshoot it.
-Critical Thinking is a necessary skill that all penetesters need to have when they are assessing a variety of options to establish a clear choice to the issue.
+If the tool or command does not work the way it should, then take a step back and troubleshoot it. **Critical thinking** is a necessary skill that all pentesters need to have when they are assessing a variety of options to make a better informed decision.

 ## Features with Joplin:
 - Notes can be searchable, copied, tagged, and modified either from the applications directly or from your text editor.